nimakarimipour/WALAWiki/Getting-Started.md

 Next, edit the `com.ibm.wala.core.tests/dat/wala.examples.properties` file to have the correct paths to the `dot` and PDF viewer executables; see suggestions in the file.

-Now run the `PDFTypeHierarchy` [launcher](/Eclipse:Launcher "wikilink").
+Now run the `PDFTypeHierarchy` [[Eclipse Launcher]].
 This program should soon launch a viewer for a PDF file representing the type hierarchy.

 Problems?
 See [[Troubleshooting]].